kajalpandey25/JavaScript-Practice/JS-Objects in depth/note.md

 In call/apply, the this is bound and the function is immediately called but in bind we bind the this keyword of the function and we get back a new function & it is not immediately executed.

+4. Value vs Reference

+Value Types: Number, string, boolean, undefined, null, symbol Reference Types: object, function & array

+note -> Primitives are copied by their value & Objects are copied by their reference.

+5. Methods of object constructor

+1. Object.keys -> Give us an array of all the properties of an object.
+ 2. Object.values
+ 3. Obkect.entries
+ 4. in keyword
+ 5. Object.assign

+6. Built-in Object in javascript

+Math, Sting, Date